Disaster Manual: Section 18 - Disability Rights in Disaster

 - Accessing SSA offices

-If SSA offices stop in-person services to the public due to a disaster/emergency, people needing assistance can still get help from SSA by using the online services or calling SSA 1-800-772-1213. https://www.ssa.gov/onlineservices/.
-The SSA Hearing Office can help with the following issues: confirming availability for a telephone hearing, or documenting that the person would like a postponement if they would prefer to wait until an in-person or video hearing is available, updating records to ensure SSA has the appropriate telephone number and address, and providing status for pending hearings.
-You can find your local hearing office at 1-800-772-1213 or online. https://www.ssa.gov/appeals/ho_locator.html.
+If SSA offices stop in-person services to the public due to a disaster/emergency, people needing assistance can still get help from SSA by using the online services or calling SSA 1-800-772-1213 The SSA Hearing Office can help with the following issues: confirming availability for a telephone hearing or documenting that the person would like a postponement if they would prefer to wait until an in-person or video hearing is available, updating records to ensure SSA has the appropriate telephone number and address, and providing status for pending hearings.
+You can find your local hearing office at 1-800-772-1213 or 1-800-325-0778 (TTY) or online.

-Yes.
-Unemployment benefits are mutually exclusive of SSA benefits.
-Unemployment assistance at the state (Texas Work Force Commission) or federal level (FEMA’s disaster unemployment assistance) are contingent on the inability to stay employed, and anything received is considered taxable income.
-In addition, receiving SSA benefits may reduce your unemployment compensation. https://www.twc.texas.gov/jobseekers/unemployment-benefits-services https://www.ssa.gov/coronavirus/assets/materials/economic-impact-payments-for-social-security-and-ssi-recipients.pdf.
+Maybe.
+While it is possible to receive both unemployment and SSA benefits, it is not usual.
+Also, receiving SSA benefits may reduce your unemployment compensation Unemployment assistance at the state (Texas Work Force Commission) or federal level (FEMA’s disaster unemployment assistance) are contingent on the inability to stay employed, and anything received is considered taxable income.
+See Unemployment Benefits Services; Economic Impact Payments.